get-alex/alex/contributing.md

 **alex**!  👏👌✨

-Before anything else: people involved with this project often do so for fun, next to their day job: you are not entitled to free customer service.
+Before anything else: people involved with this project often do so for fun, as volunteers, next to their day job.
+Please be considerate in requests for features and changes, and be patient regarding response times.
+If you have questions about how to use alex, the best place to start is asking the broader JavaScript community in chats or StackOverflow.
+Maintainers are not able to respond to individual support requests, but if you feel that something in the documentation is missing or incorrect, please let us know!

 ## Table of Contents